 The second element is ensuring a culture in which individuals know that others have confidence in their potential to learn and achieve.
 This results in what is known as the Pygmalion Effect - where someone's performance is impacted by others' expectations of them.
 When we know someone else believes in us, our self-confidence increases and so do our chances of success.

-Ensuring these psychological needs are met is not the only way in which organisational culture can impact on learning outcomes, there are other aspects which are essential to creating an environment in which a learning culture can flourish.
+And there are other aspects which are essential to creating an environment in which a learning culture can flourish...

 Celebrating achievement

-In a culture which celebrates achievement, learning will thrive.
-Countless pieces of research have shown how incredibly important recognition is to employee engagement - 2016 analysis by Gallup showed that employees who don't feel they've been adequately recognised are twice as likely to want to leave an organisation within the next year.
+There has been plenty of research showing the importance of recognition to employee engagement - analysis by Gallup showed that employees who don't feel they've been adequately recognised are twice as likely to want to leave an organisation within the next year.
 We know this, but again, how does it relate to learning?

 Essentially, we are motivated by acknowledgement and praise.
-Often learning will be of direct interest and obvious benefit to the learner, but not always.
-So in the cases where learning is of more obvious benefit to the needs of the organisation than to the individual, recognition can hold the key to success.
-If we celebrate the effort and dedication that someone puts in to learning, what they've achieved by doing it and the way in which that makes a difference then people feel that they have benefited and are motivated to do more.
+If we celebrate the effort and dedication that someone puts in to learning, what they've achieved by doing it, and the way in which that makes a difference, then people feel that they have benefited and are motivated to do more.

 Growth

-Organisations need to ensure that people can answer the question "What's in it for me?".
-And that's not just about the individual chunks of learning that might teach someone a new process or increase knowledge (though it's always a starting point when we design learning of this type), but about embracing learning in general.
-If people can't see a clear path of progression and development, it puts a huge dent in their desire to learn.
+Organisations need to ensure that people can answer the question “What's in it for me?”.
+And that's not just about the individual “chunks of learning” about a new process or skill... ideally it's also about embracing learning in general.
+People need to see a clear path of personal development in order to build a desire to learn.